EFAP Section 5

 2. If a Food Pantry does not meet these criteria for receiving funding, the Lead Agency may be able to purchase food for the Food Pantry or directly pay the billing agents or vendors for the Food Pantry.

-2. Must indemnify, defend, and hold harmless the Washington State Department of Agriculture, the State of Washington and the Lead Agency, its officers, employees, and authorized agents from and against all claims or damages for injuries to persons or property or death arising from or incident to performance under the Agreement.
+2. Must indemnify, defend, and hold harmless the Washington State Department of Agriculture, the state of Washington and the Lead Agency, its officers, employees, and authorized agents from and against all claims or damages for injuries to persons or property or death arising from or incident to performance under the Agreement.

 2. Meet match requirements.